BlaqueDevs/se-assignment-day-4-software-project-management-JojChelal/README.md

 ## 12. What data is available regarding the market size and growth potential for your software?
+> Market Research Reports: Studies from firms like often highlight the growth trends in software markets.
+> Industry Trends: The shift toward cloud-based solutions has broadened the market, indicating high growth potential.
+> Competitive Analysis: Reviewing competitors’ performance can also shed light on market dynamics and opportunities.

 ## 13. How can understanding market trends inform your software’s positioning and development?
+> Feature Prioritization: Trends such as increasing demand for mobile compatibility or AI integration can guide which features to develop first.
+> Customer Expectations: Understanding market trends helps align your product with evolving customer needs and preferences.
+> Competitive Edge: By staying informed on trends, you can differentiate your product through innovation and timely updates.